-Driving is the primary way to get around Raymond.
-According to the ACS Census, in 2021 70% of residents drove alone to work.
-There is currently no Park and Ride option in Raymond.
+- Driving is the primary way to get around Raymond.
+According to the ACS Census, in 2021 70% of residents drove alone to work. - · Raymond has no public transportation, and lacks sidewalks and

 Christmas Light Contest by Jackie Sawyer

 Jumping in the Lake at Wohelo Camps